eepyamre/drawamare/overview.md

 **Highest Priority:**

-- **Focus on Layer Management:**
+- **Focus on Layer Management - Continued Implementation:**

   - **Priority:** **Highest - P1+**
-  - **Goal:** Fully refactor the frontend and backend to refine multi-layer support and complete the undo/redo implementation within the context of layer management.
+  - **Goal:** Further refine layer management and UI, focusing on completing core layer operations.
   - **Frontend TODO (Immediate Focus):**

-    - **Layer Ordering**: Implement UI and logic to reorder layers based on their order in the UI.
-Implement visual layer ordering in canvas display.
+    - **Layer Ordering**: Implement UI and logic to reorder layers based on their order in the UI (drag and drop, up/down buttons).
+Implement visual layer ordering in canvas display (adjust z-index of layer containers).
-    - **Implement Layer Deletion in UI and Logic**: Add UI button to delete layer and implement logic to remove layer from `layers` map and update UI and backend.
+    - **Refine Layer Deletion UX**: Consider adding a confirmation dialog before deleting a layer.

   - **Backend TODO (Next Step after Frontend UI and Core Logic):**
-    - **Layer Ordering**: Implement a system to persist and broadcast layer order.
+    - **Layer Ordering**: Implement a system to persist and broadcast layer order to all clients, ensuring that the layer display order is consistent across all users.
+    - **Robustness & Error Handling:** Add more robust error handling to the layer deletion process, both on the frontend and backend.
+For example, handle cases where a layer cannot be deleted, or the deletion fails to propagate to all clients.

 **High Priority:**